Close Menu

 WHAT DOES SSA MEAN BY EXTREME LIMITATION?

 The SSA defines an extreme limitation as being unable to stand up from a seated position and maintain balance in a standing position and while walking.
 Cerebral palsy can also result in scoliosis, which can cause pain and interfere with posture.
-Also, the SSA defines an extreme limitation as not being able to use your upper extremities to independently initiate, sustain, and complete work activities.
+Also, the SSA defines an extreme limitation as not being able to use your upper extremities to initiate, sustain, and complete work activities.

 The assessment of motor function depends on the degree of interference with standing up.
 When standing up you balance or walk.
 Additionally, you use your upper extremities, including your fingers, hands, arms, and shoulders.